EstrellaSpaans/Covid_Vaccine_Management_System/Full_Report.md

 **Table: admin_info**

-This table is used by the CVS headquarters and provides information for each location.
-This includes the address, the CNN number to verify the Medicare/Medicaid certification, what type of operating they include.
-Number 17 refers to a pharmacy chain (National Center for Immunization and Respiratory Diseases, 2020).
+This table provides information for each location.
+This includes the address, the CNN number to verify the Medicare/Medicaid certification, and whether the operation is an office or a pharmacy.
+Number 17 refers to a pharmacy chain [(Centers for Disease Control and Prevention, 2020)](https://www.cdc.gov/vaccines/covid-19/reporting/requirements/specification-instructions.html).

 **Table: departments_info**